solliancenet/ica-wbs/Financial service modernization workshop/design-challenge-guide-attendee.md

 When an agent (an employee or contractor of Contoso Ltd) is processing a claim, there are multiple challenges that add significantly to the cost, including the significant time it takes for an agent to read through and process the content submitted with each claim, as well as the difficulty they have in finding particular claim artifacts when returning to a claim after a while.
 While each claim is stored in a database, the details about the claim, including the free text responses and supporting photos, are stored as opaque attachments that are not searchable - meaning agents typically pull up the claim by the claim number or the insured's contact information and then must manually read through the attachments.

+To provide some familiarity with Azure and cloud platforms, Brian Stitt had Contoso Ltd's development team migrate the claims submission website into an Azure Web App.
+They opted to set up a relay-based hybrid connection back to their on-premises systems for claim storage in their SQL database, and communication with other systems.

-They would like to build a PoC atop of their claims submission solution they already have running in Azure (which consists of a Web App for claims submission and a SQL Database for claim storage).
+They would like to build a PoC atop of their claims submission solution they already have running in Azure, to include moving the claims database into Azure SQL Database and investigating more sophisticated means of connecting to their on-premises resources.
 They believe some improvements might be possible using AI, machine learning or deep learning and would like to build a proof of concept to understand just how far they can go using these technologies.

 ## Design Challenge scoping and next steps